 • Colloidal Silver– Gargle with colloidal silver to kill germs and keep them from coming back for a time.
 This is really effective!

-For more cough and sore throat remedies check out my articles below:
+Here are more cough and sore throat remedies:

 The Easiest Ginger Tea Recipe